mainkoon81/Study-01-Business-Analytics-I-Theory/README.md

 When Time series does not have a **trend** line and does not have **seasonality** component !
 <img src="https://user-images.githubusercontent.com/31917400/34645197-e05640c2-f33e-11e7-89ac-05ba50e8634a.png" width="400" height="200" />

 This model basically gives us a **smooth line or LEVEL** in our forecast that we can use to forecast the next period.
-The forecast is calculated by multiplying past values by relative weights, which are calculated based upon what is termed a **smoothing parameter** called the alpha or α.
+The predicted next value is calculated by multiplying past values by relative weights, which are calculated based upon what is termed a **smoothing parameter** called the alpha or α.
 This is the magnitude of the weight applied to the previous values, with the weights decreasing exponentially as the observations get older.
 <img src="https://user-images.githubusercontent.com/31917400/34645260-8e625236-f340-11e7-8a8f-48d99492fb4a.jpg" />

 The Smoothing Parameter α